scipp/scipp/doc/design.md

 This has not been supported in `DataObjects::Workspace2D` for 10 years, until a very recent change, i.e., it does not appear to be strictly necessary.
 Support has been considered and prototyped, however there are two strong reasons it is not part of the final design:
-- Significant complication of implementation for all operations, leading to larger initial development cost and more difficulty in long-term maintenance.
+- Significant complication of implementation for all operations, leading to larger initial development cost and more difficult long-term maintenance.
 - Negatively affects the performance of iteration via `DatasetView`, *even if the length does not vary*.

 ##### Workaround